MileHacker Logo

 Venture beyond the main tourist circuit to discover some of Veracruz's less-known but equally charming spots.

-The city's rich past contains a lot of attractions with significant historical roots, offering insights into Mexico's colonial and post-independence eras.
+The city's rich past contains a lot of attractions with deep historical roots, offering insights into Mexico's colonial and post-independence eras.
 Its coastal location offers access to sea creatures and scenic waterfronts.
 Cultural institutions and lively public spaces present opportunities to immerse yourself in the local "jarocho" spirit.

 Mercado Hidalgo